argonne-lcf/AR2023/_performancehighlights/connectomics.md

 # Impact

-This project aims to establish and refine the computational methods needed for fast routine brain mapping, building an end-to-end processing pipeline for extracting large scale connectomic information from nanometer-resolution serial-section EM image data sets of brain samples, providing huge benefits to the brain science and neuroimaging communities.
-The realization of an exascale data and computational pipeline for neuroscience could help revolutionize our understanding of brain function and pathology.
-Connectomics can help elucidate how even the smallest neurological changes contribute to diseases and disorders such as Alzheimer’s and autism, perhaps thereby providing a path to improved treatments.
+Connectomics today is leveraging innovations in imaging, supercomputing, and artificial intelligence to improve our understanding of how the brain's neurons are arranged and connected; this is becoming possible today due to exascale computing on Aurora.
+The techniques developed guarantee that computing will scale from cubic millimeters of brain tissue today, to a cubic centimeter whole mouse brain in the future, and to larger volumes of human brain tissue.
+As imaging technology advances, computing will need to achieve high performance on post-exascale machines to avoid becoming the bottleneck.

-The work done to prepare this project for exascale will also serve as a benefit to other exascale system users; with the electron microscopy algorithms under development, for example, promising broad application to x-ray data, especially with the upcoming upgrade to Argonne’s Advanced Photon Source (APS), a DOE Office of Science User Facility.
+The work done to prepare this project for exascale will also benefit other exascale system users: with the electron microscopy algorithms under development, for example, promising broad application to x-ray data, especially with the upcoming upgrade to Argonne’s Advanced Photon Source (APS), a DOE Office of Science User Facility.